vgandari/tok/README.md

   node, show "TASK" with empty checkbox in left margin
 - `done` - plain text, show title in bold before any text from this node, show "DONE" with an "X" in left margin

-> NOTE: It is not recommended to create a document that includes `task`
-> and `done` along with any other environments.

-> NOTE: It is not recommended to overwrite the `env` key within a YAML
-> file.

 If an environment is selected so that the title/label appears in the text, underscores are replaced with spaces and the title/label is